Austrian Students' Association

 The Austrian Students' Union by statutory body (Österreichische Hochschülerinnen- und Hochschülerschaft, ÖH) is the general students' representative body in Austria and serves as the students' government by federal law.
-The ÖH is member of European Students' Union.

-Membership in the ÖH is compulsory for every university student in Austria, including PhD candidates.
+The ÖH is a member of the European Students' Union.
+Membership in the ÖH is compulsory for every university student in Austria, including PhD candidates, thus representing more people then living in the smaller Austrian states.

+In Austrian politics, its national parliament, formally called the Federal Representation, is very often just referred to as essentially pars pro toto the entire statutory body itself.

+It is often viewed as the most promising political training ground for future lawmakers.
+Many former active elected members end up in parliament or government later on.

 Structure

 The statutes of the ÖH are regulated in a federal law, the "Hochschülerinnen und Hochschülerschaftsgesetz" (HSG).